dankelley/oce/inst/joss/paper.md

 The `oce` package provides for many aspects of oceanographic analysis, having evolved in an open-source environment for more than a decade.
-For much of that time, the hosting has been on github.com/dankelley/oce, where users can see the details of about 9000 git commits and 1700 closed issues.
+For much of that time, the hosting has been on github.com/dankelley/oce, where users can see the details of over 9000 git commits and 1700 closed issues.
 The developers have benefited from a supportive user community, members of which have contributed insightful bug reports and suggestions for improvements.
 New features are added continually, to handle new instrument types, new data repositories, and